Skip to content

 Perceived quality

-Price and perceived quality usually go hand in hand, which is why they’re often the go-to attributes for perception maps amongst scholars.
-Consultant and Professor, David Aaker, states that perceived quality has three prongs:
+Price and perceived quality often go hand in hand, which is why they’re frequently used attributes for perception maps.
+According to David Aaker, consultant and professor, perceived quality has three prongs:

-1. Objective quality, which is based on the performance of the brand
+1. Objective quality: based on the performance of a product

-So to summarise, it's important to achieve perceived quality on a dimension that consumers consider important.
+So to summarize, it's important to achieve perceived quality on a level that consumers consider important.
 Want to learn more about better understanding your target audience and their decision making process?
 Check out our Meltwater Audience and Consumer Insights tool or take a look at the best consumer insights tools in comparison!

 Corporate endorsements